eroicaleo/LearningPython/HandsOnML/Notes.md

     * One V.S.
 One (OVO)
         * Get one classifier for every pair of lables: 0 v.s.
 1, 1 v.s.
 2, etc
         * (N-1)*N/2 classifiers
+        * In classification, each classifier will vote, the class gets the most votes wins
         * Good for algorithm that doesn't scale well with big dataset, e.g. SVM
     * For other binary classifications, OVA
 * `sklearn` automatically detects multiclass and will perform OVA underhood